cpascoli/cute-puppies/README.md

-A Simple NFT contract bnased on the ERC721 standard.
+A Simple NFT contract based on the ERC721 standard.

 ### Dependencies
 - Truffle